eoghanpw/pands-weekly-tasks/week05/README.md

 # Weekly Task 5: weekday.py

-Program that outputs the whether or not today is a weekday.
+This program outputs the whether or not today is a weekday.

 If today is a Saturday or Sunday the program outputs: